Ray Childress

-Raymond Clay Childress, Jr. (born October 20, 1962) is a former American football defensive tackle in the NFL for the Houston Oilers and Dallas Cowboys.
-He played college football at Texas A&M University.
+Raymond Clay Childress Jr. (born October 20, 1962) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Houston Oilers and Dallas Cowboys.
+He played college football for the Texas A&M Aggies.

-Early years
+Early life

 Childress attended J. J. Pearce High School in Richardson, Texas playing for Coach Hilton Lambeth, where he was an All-state defensive tackle.
 He accepted a football scholarship from Texas A&M University.
 He became a star as a freshman at defensive tackle.

-As a junior, he posted 117 tackles, 15 quarterback sacks (school record) and was named First-team All-American.
+As a junior, he posted 117 tackles, 15 quarterback sacks (school record) and was named second-team All-American by Gannett News Service (GNS).

 As a senior, he anchored an Aggie defense that ranked No. 5 nationally in pass defense (127.5 yards per game).
 He recorded 124 tackles and 10 sacks.
 His 25 career sacks was then a school record for a non-linebacker and his 360 tackles then ranked fourth on A&M's career list.
-He was a consensus All-American selection.
+He was a first-team All-American selection by United Press International (UPI).

 Childress ranks fifth all-time at the university in both career tackles and career sacks.
 In 1990, he was inducted into the Texas A&M Athletic Hall of Fame.
 In 2008, he was inducted into the Texas Sports Hall of Fame.
 In 2010, he was inducted into the College Football Hall of Fame.